MarFanNL/HeishamonMQTT/README.md

 # Current status commands:
 ```
 SetHeatpump			Set heatpump on or off	0=off, 1=on					tested
-SetHolidayMode			Set holiday mode on or off	0=off, 1=on				Not implemented (yet)
+SetHolidayMode			Set holiday mode on or off	0=off, 1=on				not tested
 SetQuietMode			Set quiet mode level	0, 1, 2 or 3					tested
 SetPowerfulMode			Set powerful mode run time in minutes	0=off, 1=30, 2=60 or 3=90	tested
 SetZ1HeatRequestTemperature	Set Z1 heat shift or direct heat temperature	-5 to 5 or 20 to max	tested